How To Feed A Loon

 • Spread the shrimp and scallops out on a cutting board or large platter.
 Sprinkle with salt and pepper all over.
 Set aside.

-• Add the remaining 1 tbsp butter to the skillet.
+• Add the remaining 1 tablespoon butter to the skillet.
 Once melted, add the chopped jalapeno and cook until soft, about 4 minutes.
 Stir in the garlic and cook for another 30 seconds.

 • Stir in the flour to create a roux.
 The consistency is like very wet sand.
 Cook, stirring often, for 1 minute.
 Stir in the cayenne pepper.